jxmot/router-log-monitor/logwatcher/README.md

 </p>
 </details>

+The `parms` object is passed to `mysql`, and the rest is a list table names and usable indices.

 #### Database Table Creation and Seeding

 There are SQL statment files in the `/sql` folder and sub-folders.
 They should be use to create the database and tables, and create & seed the "static" data tables.